bluemarblepayroll/sqlstyle.guide/_includes/sqlstyle.guide.md

 #### JOINs

-Joins should be directly underneath the FROM keyword with no indentation.
+Joins should be left defined with no additional indentation.

 Single line `JOIN`s are fine for simple situations.